Morris Goodwin, Jr.

 I am optimistic and hopeful that all who need, want and aspire to quality healthcare will receive equitable access to the best care we at HealthPartners have to offer.
 I am deeply appreciative of the dutiful work of all of the health care professionals who help to make this possible.
 I will do all that I can to assist and support their efforts.

 Morris Goodwin has a broad career in finance with both nonprofit and for profit organizations.
 Since March of 2014, he holds the position of senior vice president and chief financial officer of American Public Media Group (APMG), the parent organization of Minnesota Public Radio.
 Prior to joining APMG, Morris served as the vice president of finance and administration for the Amherst H. Wilder Foundation.
-Previously Morris served as president and executive principal of The Hogan Group; executive vice president and chief financial officer of Vivius Inc., a consumer health care start up; senior vice president and treasurer at Deluxe Corp; vice president and corporate treasurer of American Express Financial Advisors in Minneapolis.
-He also has held various other positions in commercial and investment banking.
+Previously Morris served as president and executive principal of The Hogan Group a private investment banking firm; executive vice president and chief financial officer of Vivius Inc., a consumer health care technology company; senior vice president and treasurer at Deluxe Corporation; vice president and corporate treasurer of American Express Financial Advisors in Minneapolis and has held various other positions in commercial and investment banking - including stays at JP Morgan Chase and Morgan Stanley.

 B.A., Political Economy, Williams College